Updated on June 8th, 2021 by Nikolaos Sismanis

 - California Water Service Group (CWT)

 The three parts of its business are regulated utilities (natural gas, electric, and water), non-regulated renewables (wind, solar, hydro, and thermal), and global infrastructure.
-Algonquin serves more than 1 million connections primarily in the U.S. and Canada.
-It also has renewable and clean energy facilities that are largely (about 93%) under long-term contracts with inflation escalations.
+Algonquin serves more than 1 million connections, primarily in the U.S. and Canada.
+It also has renewable and clean energy facilities that are largely (more than 90%) under long-term contracts with inflation escalations embedded.

 Source: Investor Presentation